Motobdella montezuma

 Motobdella montezuma is a species of leech which is only found in Montezuma Well, central Arizona, United States.
 It is a nocturnal pelagic predator that feeds almost exclusively on the endemic amphipod Hyalella montezuma, which it detects using passive sonar and swallows whole.

 Description

 Adults of M. montezuma may reach a length of 71 mm including the suckers at the front and rear.

 Distribution

-M. montezuma is closely related to the genus Erpobdella, which includes species that are widespread across North America from Alaska to Mexico.
+Motobdella montezuma is closely related to the genus Erpobdella, which includes species that are widespread across North America from Alaska to Mexico.
 However, M. montezuma is only known to occur in a single pool, Montezuma Well, in the Montezuma Castle National Monument in Yavapai County, Arizona.

 Ecology

 Montezuma Well, due to a high carbon dioxide level in the water, is unable to support a population of fish, leaving an ecological niche of predator-free open water.
 Although there are a number of species of invertebrates living in the well, the diet of M. montezuma consists almost entirely of the endemic amphipod Hyalella montezuma.